-Buildings B48 and B55 are guarded by security officers 24/7.
-In addition, security officers patrol all areas of the buildings regularly during the day and once every two hours during the evening and night hours.
+The buildings on the transitional campus are guarded by security officers 24/7.
+In addition, security officers patrol all areas of the buildings regularly during the day and the evening and night hours.
 The buildings also has security camera installations.
 All major hallways and entrances/exits of the buildings are monitored 24/7.
 Security camera footage can be archived.